 This course will introduce students to the theory and practice of writing about the natural world via scholarly, fiction, and nonfiction written about environments in the U.S. Students will develop an appreciation for the place of environmental writing in American literature and an understanding of some of the key issues and debates of the discipline.
 Students will gain the tools necessary to apply an ecocritical understanding to both scholarly, creative, and reflective writing.
-Prerequisite: ENG 101

-ENG 266 Images of Women in Literature (3 credits)
+ENG 266: Images of Women in Literature

 Women have been stereotyped (and have played stereotypes) in life; these traditional images are reflected in literature.
 The study of these images of women is through writings from various places around the world and from different time periods.
-Prerequisite: ENG 101

-ENG 310 Creative Writing: Literary Non-Fiction II (3 credits)
+ENG 310: Creative Writing: Literary Non-Fiction II

 An advanced reading and writing workshop in contemporary prose forms.

-Prerequisite: ENG 210 or departmental approval.
+ENG 210 or departmental approval.

-ENG 312 Creative Writing: Fiction II (3 credits)
+ENG 312: Creative Writing: Fiction II

 An advanced reading and writing workshop in fiction.

-Prerequisite: ENG 212 or Departmental approval
+ENG 212 or Departmental approval

-ENG 320 Linguistics for Teachers (3 credits)
+ENG 320: Linguistics for Teachers

 A study of the structure of the English language.
 Includes units on lexicography, semantics, and dialects.
-Prerequisite: ENG 101.
-Does not fulfill general education requirement.
 (Graduate Level ENG 520)